thekalinga/books-raw/repo/india/interesting-people/balagopal/balagopal-maoist-movement-in-andhra-pradesh/01-article.md

 bring the police to our villages?

-The state has its difficulties dealing with mass movements but it has tested strategies for dealing with armed struggles.
+The state has its difficulties dealing with mass movements, but it has tested strategies for dealing with armed struggles.
 It creates informers and agents for itself from the very masses the insurgency claims to